 The Secretary of the Treasury must conduct an annual study and report to Congress on the use of section 7623 and the results obtained, and include any legislative or administrative recommendations for section 7623 and its application (section 406(c) of the Act).
-This report discusses program activities for fiscal year (FY) 2013.
-It includes a review of the law and regulations applicable to whistleblower awards, changes made in program administration since the Act, a description of internal and external program guidance, administrative priorities, and data on awards paid.
+This report discusses program activities for Fiscal Year (FY) 2014.
+It includes a review of the law and regulations applicable to whistleblower awards, changes made in program administrative priorities, and data on awards paid.
+It also reports on continuing review of the operating guidelines and procedures of the Whistleblower Office to improve the timeliness and quality of decisions as the Service evaluates and acts on whistleblower information.
+This comprehensive review will also ensure more effective use of the Whistleblower Office's resources.